fbpx

 Management

 For the first month, water daily, if it’s a dry time of the year water in the evenings so that moisture remains in the soil overnight, alternatively, if the weather is cool, water in the mornings before starting your day.
 After the first month onwards, water between 2-3 times a week depending on how dry the soil gets.
 The type of soil used and rate of exposure to sunlight will determine how fast your soil dries.
-Your plants should mature in 3 months but often times, they will start flowering earlier than that.
+Your plants should mature in 3 months but oftentimes, they will start flowering earlier than that.
 Pinch off any flowers/buds that sprout within the first two months, this is to ensure that the plant concentrates its energy on growing rather than reproduction.

 During this phase of vegetative growth, your plant needs lots of nitrogen and this will be provided by adding dried cow manure, or nitrogen-rich plant tea that is made by soaking leaves from the Tithonia plant in water for two weeks while stirring every three days.
-To fertilise your strawberry, mix the plant tea with water in the ratio of 1:3 and pour on the root area.
+To fertilise your strawberry, mix the plant tea with water in the ratio of 1:3 and pour it on the root area.
 At about 2.5 months old, your plant will be ready to handle fruits, so stop the flower pinching and adjust your fertilisation.
-Instead of using Tithonia leaves to make your plant tea, switch to using pawpaw or/and comfrey leaves which are rich in potassium that is essential for fruiting and flowering (use the same process as above).
+Instead of using Tithonia leaves to make your plant tea, switch to using pawpaw or/and comfrey leaves which are rich in potassium and is essential for fruiting and flowering (use the same process as above).

 PS: If your strawberry plant is in an area where sunlight only comes from one direction, turn your container every three days to ensure uniform sunlight exposure.
 Additionally, to scare away pests include a spring onion plant or dhania in the container, their strong aroma will deter away pests including pesky snails.